Reenforcements/FPGAComputer/log.md

+### 6/21/18

+It seems like this MIPS compiler doesn't recognize the 26-bit jump command.
+I think it treats it as BEQ with two zeros.
+All the other instruction OPCodes seem to be correct.

+### 6/20/18

+The documentation for j says its 0x2.
+The compiler turns J into b and has an OPCode of 0x4.
+BEQ has an opcode of 0x4 too.

+### 6/19/18

+I think the "Weird instructions" may just be random data that objdump tried to interpret as instructions.
+Its unclear to me though.

 ### 6/18/18

 Branch testbench done.
 Starting on PC module.
 After that, I'll do the PC testbench.
 Following that, I'll do the control lines module and accompanying testbench.
 Then I can create the main file to tie everything together and pipeline it.
 After all that's done, I'll try running some code!

 PC + PC testbench done.
 Starting on the control line module.

+Interesting.
+All the ALU operations that don't use immediates all have the OP code of 0.
+The immediate instructions all have to have different OP codes because there's no room for funct or shamt.

+swc1 comes out to be 0x39=57
+The document says its 0x21=33

+lwc1 comes out to be 0x31=49
+The document says its 0x31=49

+I think SWC1 is a typo.
+I wonder what else is a typo in that document...
+I might need to go through and verify all the codes in the document with compiler output.
+I'm going to write a python program that uses all the assembly commands so I can get the machine language output and verify all the OP codes.

+Python program is going well.

+The Python program works.
+I'm noticing a bunch of weird instructions that must be from extensions.
+I'm trying to figure out how to get the compiler to stop producing them in the code.
+There's a lot of flag options for the MIPS GCC.

 ### 6/17/18